 Frank and Martha: are fake names referring to the employees for the new floater pharmacist and the new PIC respectively.

 Sister pharmacy: refers to another one of our pharmacy locations within our company.

 My ideal timeline to complete training for Martha did not go quite as I planned.
 There was no way we could have anticipated the major roadblocks that severely limited our time and shifted our focus elsewhere.
 However, I did build in some buffer time which helped prevent further delays.
 Without my careful planning, Martha may have started her new role as PIC unprepared, and/or this timeline may have been dramatically extended.
 Either of those situations would not be the win-win I was looking for.

 Although my transition was slightly delayed, we’re dealing with a pandemic.
 My boss has developed plans to resume a “normal” schedule pending the downward trend of COVID-19 cases.
 But in the meantime, I will still be needed at the pharmacy to take care of my patients.
 So far, I have reduced my workload to 30 hours per week.
-That adds an extra 10 hours a week of personal time and I will continue to look forward to PRN work.
+That adds an extra 10 hours a week of personal time.
+I will continue to look forward to changing from full-time to part-time work.

-My ongoing transition from a salaried full-time career to part-time project work will continue to be a feature of my column on TicTocLife.
+Changing from full-time to part-time work project work will continue to be a feature of my retire early column on TicTocLife.
 As the next few weeks unfold, I will explain how the process is going, and if there is really light at the end of the tunnel.